andersonbcdefg/cramBERT/README.md

 My implementation of BERT, along with code to train the model along the lines of previous researchers working with limited resources.

 # Implementation / Training Details
 * Unlike BERT, I use byte-level BPE to tokenize the data, because I want to be able to represent any sequence from the web, and avoid stripping out special characters and accents as done in the Cramming paper.
+I train the BPE from scratch on OpenWebText2, filtered to only English webpages.
+Pre-tokenization applies NFC normalization, adds a prefix space to the start of a sequence, and splits using the same regular expression as the GPT2 tokenizer.
-I keep the same vocabulary size as the Cramming paper (32768), which is a nice block size for GPU training (it's divisible by 64, 128, etc.).
-I train the BPE from scratch on OpenWebText2.
+* I keep the same vocabulary size as the Cramming paper (32768), which is a nice block size for GPU training (it's divisible by 64, 128, etc.).
 * Model trained on OpenWebText2, using approximately 10 billion tokens for training, and 1% of that for validation.
 * Two-phase, one-cycle learning rate schedule, as recommended in the Cramming paper.
 * Optimized with AdamW, weight decay applied to all parameters except bias and LayerNorm weights.
 * Gradient clipping to stabilize training (clip norm at 1.0 or 0.5?).
-* Gradient accumulation used for an effective batch size of 4,096 sequences (seems to be generally recommended/good batch size for pretrained language models).
+* Gradient accumulation used for an effective batch size of 4,096 sequences (seems to be generally recommended/good batch size for pretrained language models), found best by Izsak et al.
 * Sequence length of 128 tokens
+* Use gated FFN layers, pioneered by Shazeer et al. and recommended by Cramming paper.

 Based on the following papers:
 * "[BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding](https://arxiv.org/abs/1810.04805)", Devlin et al., 2019